 Bumps on the nipples tend to be normal.
 However, they can also appear due to certain medical conditions.
-Although the cause is not always something to be concerned about, there are some scenarios that may warrant medical attention.
+Potential causes can include acne, eczema, ingrown hairs, cysts, and pregnancy.

 The causes and symptoms of the bumps can depend on their location.
 For example, bumps can appear on the: